 Heart Healthy Mixed Bean Salad

-Heart Healthy Mixed Bean Salad: Turn canned beans, lentils and chickpeas into a flavourful salad that will add a healthy boost to your meals.
+Heart Healthy Mixed Bean Salad: Turn canned beans, lentils and chickpeas into a flavourful dense bean salad that will add a healthy boost to your meals.
 Perfect year round, this fiber-rich heart healthy lunch salad is a great way of adding legumes into your diet.

 For a heart healthy meal, this can be served as a side dish to Chili Lime Chicken Kabobs, perfect for potlucks or to make it a main for lunch serve it over spiralized cucumbers.